Belalug05i/3P-SEQ/README.md

 # 3P-SEQ
-Polyphonic Step Sequencer (Max for Live MIDI Device) inspired by Roland JX-3P
+Polyphonic Step Sequencer (Max4Live MIDI Device) inspired by Roland JX-3P

 - first create a MIDI Clip (the Clip must be highlighted)
 - press the Device Panel to open the UI window